 It’s been a wild, emotional, loving ride.

 The first few months were filled with doctor appointments, dentist visits, immunizations, caseworker meetings, licensing paperwork, and home inspections.
-We made the decision to bring me back home from my teaching job to stabilize the home environment and keep the home flowing smoothly with all the extra busyness.
+We made the decision to bring me back home from teaching school to stabilize the home environment and keep the home flowing smoothly with all the extra busyness.

 And this is where we swing back to All Mimsy Home’s focus on home design: